maxblee/clipivot/README.md

 In order to access the first column, we can type the following things:

 * `col1`: This will grab the first column named `col1`
 * `0`: This will grab the first column, regardless of the name.
-(The numbers throughout `csvpivot` are 0-indexed to conform with standards in most programming languages.)
+(The numbers throughout `clipivot` are 0-indexed to conform with standards in most programming languages.)
 * `col1[0]`: This will grab the first column named `col1`

 In order to access the third column, we can type the following things: